programmerraja/MERN-Template/README.md

 # MERN-Template
-A startup template for quick start with auth
+A startup template for quick start with MERN for my side projects